Nights-Software/ns-docs/README.md

-# EA-RP Resource Documentation
+# Nights Software Resource Documentation

-This repository contains a documentation page for FiveM resources developed and sold by the [EA-RP](https://ea-rp.com) community.
-Resources are available to buy in our [Tebex store](https://store.ea-rp.com).
+This repository contains a documentation page for FiveM resources developed and sold by [Nights Software](https://nights-software.com).
+Resources are available to buy in our [Tebex store](https://store.nights-software.com).